pandoc-ext/section-bibliographies/README.md

 The filter modifies the internal document representation; it can be used with many publishing systems that are based on pandoc.

+Most users will want to set the `reference-section-title` metadata value to add a section heading to the reference section.

 ### Plain pandoc

 This filter interferes with the default operation of citeproc.
 The